 - 1. Run MAP Client, choose $File \rightarrow Open$ and select HOME/projects/mapclient-workflows/DTP-Simulation-Task4. - 2.
-This simple workflow should look similar to that used in task 1 above (Fig. 2.16).
-The workflow is preconfigured so there is no configuration required. - MAP-Client DTP-Simulation-Task4 + x
+This simple workflow should look similar to that used in task 1 above (Fig. 2.18).
+The workflow is preconfigured so there is no configuration required. - 3.
+Click the Execute button and you should get a widget displayed as per Fig. 2.25.